mengelhard/bsrt_ml4h/README.md

 - Materials for each week are linked in the *Schedule* below

 ### Readings and Quizzes
-- A weekly reading + survey will be due before each class (with a few exceptions, as noted in the *Schedule*)
+- A weekly reading + survey will be due before each class (with exceptions noted in the *Schedule*)
-- Readings are linked below (and in [Talent LMS](https://bsrt-dukebiostat.talentlms.com/)), and surveys must be completed in [Talent LMS](https://bsrt-dukebiostat.talentlms.com/)
+- Readings are linked below, and surveys must be completed in [Talent LMS](https://bsrt-dukebiostat.talentlms.com/)
-- Both are pass/fail and together are a substantial portion (25%) of your final grade
+- Both are pass/fail and together are a substantial portion (20%) of your final grade

 ### Computational Exercises
-- There will be weekly computational exercises due before class (again with a few exceptions, as noted in the *Schedule*)
+- Weekly computational exercises will be due before class (again with a few exceptions, as noted in the *Schedule*)
-- Each assignment will present code, output, and instructions asking you to modify the code to complete additional tasks
+- Each exercise will present code and output, then ask you to modify the code to complete additional tasks
-- ***These exercises require you to code in Python in a Jupyter Notebook environment***.
-We recommend either [installing Anaconda](https://www.anaconda.com/products/individual#Downloads) or working in [Google Colab](colab.research.google.com).
+- ***These exercises require you to code in Python in a Jupyter Notebook environment***
+- We recommend either [installing Anaconda](https://www.anaconda.com/products/individual#Downloads) or working in [Google Colab](colab.research.google.com).
-- Recommended Python resources include [Duke Library tutorials](https://library.duke.edu/data/tutorials), the [Python Crash Course book](https://www.amazon.com/Python-Crash-Course-Eric-Matthes-ebook/dp/B07J4521M3/ref=sr_1_1_sspa?dchild=1&keywords=Python+book&qid=1618331896&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzSVNYTDhDUExZQktDJmVuY3J5cHRlZElkPUEwODgwNjQwM0RNT0U2Nk9XTDdDQiZlbmNyeXB0ZWRBZElkPUEwOTg4NjEyODc5U0ZROVNEQkZEJndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==), and [Google Python class](https://developers.google.com/edu/python/)
+- Recommended Python resources include [Duke Library tutorials](https://library.duke.edu/data/tutorials), [Python Crash Course](https://www.amazon.com/Python-Crash-Course-Eric-Matthes-ebook/dp/B07J4521M3/ref=sr_1_1_sspa?dchild=1&keywords=Python+book&qid=1618331896&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzSVNYTDhDUExZQktDJmVuY3J5cHRlZElkPUEwODgwNjQwM0RNT0U2Nk9XTDdDQiZlbmNyeXB0ZWRBZElkPUEwOTg4NjEyODc5U0ZROVNEQkZEJndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==), and [Google Python class](https://developers.google.com/edu/python/)

 ### Final Project
 - The course will culminate in a project in which you apply data science methods to a clinical dataset of your choosing.